LLM-FE: Automated Feature Engineering for Tabular Data with LLMs as Evolutionary Optimizers: Experimental Setup

 \subsection{\AlgName Configuration}

-In our experiments, we utilized \texttt{GPT-3.5-Turbo} and \texttt{Llama-3.1-8B-Instruct} as backbone LLMs, with a sampling temperature parameter of $t=0.8$ and the number of islands set to $m=3$.
+In our experiments, we used \texttt{GPT-3.5-Turbo} and \texttt{Llama-3.1-8B-Instruct} as backbone LLMs, with a sampling temperature of $t=0.8$ and $m=3$ islands.
 At each iteration, the LLM generated $b=3$ feature transformation programs per prompt in Python.
-To ensure consistency with baselines, \AlgName was also configured with a total of 20 LLM samples for each experiment.
-Finally, we sampled the top $m$ (where $m$ denotes the number of islands) feature discovery programs based on their respective validation scores and reported the final prediction through an ensemble.
-More implementation details are provided in Appendix~\ref{sec:llmfe_details}.
+To ensure consistency with baselines, \AlgName was also configured to use 20 LLM samples per experiment.
+Finally, we sampled the top $m$ (where $m$ denotes the number of islands) feature discovery programs based on their respective validation scores.
+More implementation details are provided in Appendix \ref{sec:llmfe_details}.

-\section{Results and Discussion}
+\subsection{Results and Discussion}